Display Solutions for Smart Terminals

 A module that fits the real terminal

-Align structure, visibility targets, and interface definition early to keep the front design clean, readable, and stable through production.
+Align structure, visibility target, touch stack and interface definition early to keep the terminal front design clean, readable and stable through production.

 Why Custom Display Solutions Are Often Required

-Smart terminal devices often require display modules to match product appearance, touch structure, installation design, and long-term operating conditions.
-In many projects, standard catalog LCD modules can only provide a starting point, but they may not fit the final product requirements without modification or customization.
+Smart terminal devices often require LCD modules to match product appearance, touch structure, installation design and long-term operating conditions.
+In many projects, standard catalog LCD modules can only provide a starting point and may not fit the final product requirements without adjustment.

 Product-facing design alignment